Soham murders: Inquiry

 Immediately after Huntley's conviction, previous criminal allegations against him were made public.
-These disclosures revealed that not only had police failed to pursue numerous previous criminal complaints of sexual offences against underage girls and young women by Huntley, but he had then secured a job in Soham allowing him access to children.
+These disclosures revealed that not only had police failed to pursue numerous previous criminal complaints of sexual offences against underage girls and young women by Huntley, but also he had then secured a job in Soham allowing him access to children.

 Upon learning of these public disclosures, Home Secretary David Blunkett announced a public inquiry into the intelligence-based record keeping and vetting system which had allowed Huntley to obtain employment as a school caretaker despite these previous criminal complaints, which had been reported to police and social services.
 Chaired by Sir Michael Bichard, the Bichard inquiry opened on 13 January 2004.
 The results of this inquiry were published that June.

-The stated purpose of the Bichard inquiry was: